 Companies are going to want to hire people who have excellent organizational skills.
 Being a remote worker who can organize their work based on priorities is a sought-after skill that will help you stand out amongst other candidates.

 What processes do you use to stay organized and get work done?
 How do your organizational skills help others you work with to ensure that you can collaborate and achieve company goals as a team?

 No company wants someone on their team that is disorganized and underprepared to the point that deadlines are not met.

 There are many distractions when working from home, so having a transparent process and plan to get work done is vital.

 How have you used these skills?

 It’s easy to say you have these skills, so in the achievements section of your resume, try to develop scenarios where these skills have helped you succeed in those roles.
-Also, when in an interview, make sure you get these skills across and again impress by showcasing them.
+Also, in an interview, ensure you get these skills across and again impress by showcasing them.